sqlsylvia/GDI-SQL/InstagramDB/README.md

 - SQLLite SELECT Language - https://www.sqlite.org/lang_select.html

 ## SQL Assignment
+Answer the following questions in the form of a SQL query in REPLIT.

 1. The business wants to reward our users who have been around the longest.
    Identify the 5 oldest users.
 2. The business wants to target our inactive users with an email campaign